Scoring Rules with Normalized Upper Order Statistics for Tail Inference: Asymptotic Results

 \subsection{Tail Index Estimation via Score Optimization}

 Beyond their use for ranking predictive distributions, we also investigate whether scoring rules can be employed for estimating the tail index.
 In this section, we assume that the predictive distribution is Pareto, denoted by $F_\gamma$, where $\gamma$ is the candidate tail index.
-The parameter space is taken to be $[\gamma_L,\gamma_U]$, with $0<\gamma_L<\gamma_U$.
+Let \(\Gamma := [\gamma_L,\gamma_U]\), with {\(0<\gamma_L<\gamma_G<\gamma_U<\infty\)}.
 For shorthand, define